Abhinaya

 Abhinaya (Sanskrit abhi- 'towards' + nii- 'leading/guide') is the art of expression in Indian aesthetics.
 More accurately it means "leading an audience towards" the experience (bhava) of a sentiment (rasa).
 The concept, derived from Bharata Muni's Natya Shastra, is used as an integral part of all Indian classical dance styles.

-Abhinaya can be divided into four, according to the Natya Shastra.
+Abhinaya has four interrelated aspects: angika (the body), vacika (the voice), aharya (costumes, make-up, scenery), and sattvika (mental states).

 Expression of the limbs (Āṅgika Abhinaya)

 Angika Abhinaya denotes the movements of angas like head, hands, waist and face.
 Pratyangas like shoulder, shoulder arm's, thighs, knees and elbows and upangas like eyes, eyelid, cheeks, nose, lips and teeth.
 Additional hastas (hand gestures) have always played a significant role in conveyance of the emotion and through of a soul.
 Many of the natural gestures are found common to mankind and their meaning easily understood.

+Mastery of abhinaya includes the ability to direct the audience's gaze toward a particular sight, through eye movements.
+The performer's focused gaze cues the audience for where to look.

 Expression of speech (Vāchika Abhinaya)

 Speech is used in drama and also in music when the singer expresses the emotion through his or her singing.
 In the Kuchipudi and Melattur styles of Indian classical dance the dancers often mouth the words of the songs (padartha abhinaya).
 Kerala still has stage art forms that have Vāchika Abhinaya as a dominant component - Koodiyattam, Nangyar Kooothu, Ottan, Seetangan & Parayan - the three types of Thullal, Mudiyettu are the most popular.